Bank holidays in Germany 2025

 Regional bank holidays in Germany are specific to certain federal states.
 Each state can set its own holidays in addition to the national ones.
 For example, Reformation Day is observed in states like Brandenburg and Saxony, while All Saints’ Day is celebrated in Bavaria and Baden-Württemberg.
 Be sure to check which holidays apply to your location if you’re traveling in Germany.

-When is German Unity Day celebrated in 2024 and 2025?
+When is German Unity Day celebrated in 2025?

 What are the best German cities to visit during Christmas holidays?